txrx0101/devopsdao-docs/devopsdao-best-practices.md

 We believe that those type of tasks as in the example above can encourage other testers to participate in these tasks adding also meaningful information in their responses.
 A meaningful exchange of information will help us to build the next features more faster.

-What our test users could also do is for example give us tasks what we should develop next, which features are they missing most, what would they like to see